 Cherokee Marsh

 The Dane County Historical Society holds many of Walter E. Scott’s (1911-1983) papers.
 Scott, a well-known Madison naturalist, was inducted into the Wisconsin Conservation Hall of Fame in 1990.
-In addition, Scott had an abiding penchant for preserving local history and was one of the founders of Historic Madison Inc.
+In addition, Scott was strongly committed to preserving local history and was one of the founders of Historic Madison, Inc.

 Walter Scott assembled three scrapbooks of newspaper clippings about the early history of the public’s acquisition of Cherokee Marsh.
-The scrapbook’s first article, dated 1957, describes the initial conception of the 3,000-acre “Little Horicon Marsh” idea as originating from the Dane County Conservation League.
+The scrapbook’s first article, dated 1957, states that the initial conception of the 3,000-acre “Little Horicon Marsh” idea originated with the Dane County Conservation League.
 Some internal DNR memos are included in the Scrapbooks.
 It wasn’t long before Significant public land purchases came to fruition in the early 1960s, with key acquisitions made by the Wisconsin Department of Conservation (precursor to the Wisconsin Department of Natural Resources) and the City of Madison.

 To conclude, the final clipping is from a 1967 newspaper article discussing the purchase of land for Turville Park.